-Why should you update your Social Security number after naturalization?
+Why you must update Social Security number after citizenship

 When you complete your naturalization process, your immigration status officially changes.
 You’re no longer a permanent resident—you’re now a US citizen.
 The Social Security Administration (SSA) needs to know as soon as possible.